Duet Night Abyss Commission Guide

 • Even though these geniemon are usually Inactive ones with Traits, you can merge 3 of the same Trait together to upgrade a Trait to the next tier, so all geniemons are really useful.

 • Quitting a Commission means losing everything, as if you had not done the Commission at all.
+This includes XP and loot from defeating enemies.

 • Forsaken Leaders: Bombaholic, Deceiver, Toymaker